rotki/docs/premium/devices.md

 ---
-description: Managing devices connected to your rotki premium subscription and understanding per-tier device limits.
+description: Manage the devices connected to your rotki premium subscription, rename or remove them, and understand the per-tier device limits and registration rules.
 ---

 # Device Management